graydon/ivy-notes/markdown/verification condition.md

 ## Checking VCs with SMT solvers

-A typical [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solver (including Z3, the one IVy uses) can determine definitely whether this [[formula]] is satisfiable, since it is expressed in the form of affine constraints over the natural numbers without quantifiers.
+A typical [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solver (including Z3, the one Ivy uses) can determine definitely whether this [[formula]] is satisfiable, since it is expressed in the form of affine constraints over the natural numbers without quantifiers.
 Solving constraints of this kind is an NP-complete problem.
 This means that all known solution algorithms use exponential time in the worst case, but in practice we can almost always solve problems that have a moderate number of variables.

 More generally, a typical SMT solver can handle a theory called QFLIA, which stands for "quantifier-free linear integer arithmetic" and allows us to form arbitrary combinations of affine constraints with "and", "or" and "not".
 We can easily reduce formulas with natural-number variables to formulas using only integer variables, so the solver doesn't need a special theory for natural numbers.